Your Complete Guide to Open Adoption in Florida

 Open adoptions are whatever you want them to be.
+You are in charge every step of the way, and your adoption specialist and the family you choose will respect your wishes.
 The level of openness lies on a scale, so some adoptions may be very open and flexible, which might include:

 Some birth mothers request to have an adoption relationship that lies on the less-open side of the scale, somewhere in between closed and open, which is often called a “semi-open” adoption.
 These semi-open adoptions often include: